F113X/Big-Button-Pico/README.md

 - Labels for knobs are too small
 - Track switch component is incorrect
 - Step length works strangely
-- Code issues have been fixed already.
+- Some code issues have been fixed already.
-- Power does not power on Pico
+- Power does not power on Pico (Fixed)
+- Uncomfortable button

 ## Ver 0.2 - Under Development

 New Features:
 - Added title of module
 - Placed mounting holes a bit closer together
+- Connect Eurorack power to Raspberry Pi Pico
+-

 New Issues:
+- None yet as build has not been built yet

 ## Programming Instructions: